rqlite/rqlite/README.md

 Depending on your machine, individual INSERT performance could be anything from 1 operation per second to more than 100 operations per second.
 However, by using transactions, throughput will increase significantly, often by 2 orders of magnitude.
 This speed-up is due to the way SQLite works.
 So for high throughput, execute as many operations as possible within a single transaction.

 ### In-memory databases
-You can also try using an [in-memory database](https://www.sqlite.org/inmemorydb.html) to increase performance.
+By default rqlite uses an [in-memory SQLite database](https://www.sqlite.org/inmemorydb.html) to maximise performance.
 In this mode no actual SQLite file is created and the entire database is stored in memory.
-With in-memory databases, and very low-latency connections between the nodes, throughput has been reported to increase by a factor of 5.
+If you wish rqlite to use an actual file-based SQLite database, pass `-ondisk` to rqlite on start-up.

-#### Will this put my data at risk?
+#### Does using an in-memory database put my data at risk?
 No.

-Using an in-memory does not put your data at risk.
 Since the Raft log is the authoritative store for all data, and it is written to disk, an in-memory database can be fully recreated on start-up.

-Pass `-mem` to `rqlited` at start-up to enable an in-memory database.
+Using an in-memory database does not put your data at risk.

 ## Limitations
  * Only SQL statements that are __deterministic__ are safe to use with rqlite, because statements are committed to the Raft log before they are sent to each node.
 For example, the following statement could result in different SQLite databases under each node:
 ```
 INSERT INTO foo (n) VALUES(random());
 ```
- * In case it isn't obvious, rqlite does not replicate any changes made directly to the underlying SQLite files.
+ * In case it isn't obvious, rqlite does not replicate any changes made directly to any underlying SQLite files, when run in "on disk" mode.
 If you do change these files directly, you will cause rqlite to fail.
 Only modify the database via the HTTP API.
  * SQLite commands such as `.schema` are not handled.
  * The supported types are those supported by [go-sqlite3](http://godoc.org/github.com/mattn/go-sqlite3).